Arts & Humanities

 Portfolio requirements

-Your portfolio is a showcase of your work as an artist or designer and can be made up of images, videos or writing examples.
-Your portfolio helps us to better understand your application and allows you to show evidence of your ability and motivation to undertake a given programme.
+Your portfolio showcases your work as an artist or designer and can be made up of images, videos or writing examples.
+Your portfolio helps us to understand your application better and allows you to show evidence of your ability and motivation to undertake a given programme.

 Generally, we’re looking for you to demonstrate your: